|55 Kenosia Avenue

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.

-NORD is very grateful to John M. Opitz, MD, Dsci, Professor of Pediatrics (Medical Genetics), Human Genetics, Pathology and Obstetrics and Gynecology, University of Utah School of Medicine, for assistance in the preparation of this report.
+NORD is very grateful to Giedre Grigelioniene, MD, PhD, Consultant in Pediatrics and Clinical Genetics, Department of Clinical Genetics, Karolinska University Hospital, Stockholm, Sweden, for assistance in the preparation of this report.

-Achondrogenesis is a group of rare disorders characterized by extreme short-limb dwarfism, abnormal development of ribs and other skeletal abnormalities.
-The health problems associated with these conditions are life-threatening and most affected infants die before birth, are stillborn or die shortly after birth of respiratory failure.
-Achondrogenesis type IA and type IB, are autosomal recessive genetic conditions.
-Achondrogenesis type II is an autosomal dominant genetic condition.
+Achondrogenesis is a group of rare skeletal dysplasias characterized by extreme shortening of the arms and legs in relation to the trunk abnormal development of ribs, vertebra and other skeletal abnormalities.
+The health problems associated with these conditions are life-threatening and most affected infants are stillborn or die shortly after birth due to respiratory failure.
+All types of achondrogenesis are genetic conditions; type IA and type IB, are autosomal recessive disorders, whereas achondrogenesis type II is an autosomal dominant disorder.
+All types of achondrogenesis are very severe skeletal dysplasias usually detected by prenatal ultrasound examination as early as week 14-17 of gestational age.

-Achondrogenesis is characterized by premature birth, abnormal accumulation of fluid in the body (hydrops fetalis), a head this is normal in shape but may be unusually soft, and a short neck and trunk.
-In addition, affected individuals have extremely short limbs and ribs, vertebrae and other bones of the skeleton are not properly developed.
+Achondrogenesis is characterized by premature birth, abnormal accumulation of fluid in the body (hydrops fetalis), and a head that may be abnormal in shape and less ossified.
+The head may look disproportionately large.
+In addition, affected individuals have extremely short limbs and ribs, short neck, vertebrae and other bones of the skeleton are not properly developed.
 In infants born with this disorder the abdomen is prominent.
-Other abnormalities are incomplete closure of the roof of the mouth (cleft palate), corneal clouding, ear deformities and underdeveloped testicles and rectum.
-The disorder is often life-threatening either before birth or shortly after birth.
+Other abnormalities are incomplete closure of the roof of the mouth (cleft palate), corneal clouding, and ear deformities.
+The disorder is life-threatening either before birth or shortly after birth usually due to underdeveloped thorax and small lungs.

-Achondrogenesis type II (Langer-Saldino type) is characterized by a narrow chest, abnormally small or short bones in the arms and/or legs (micromelia), thin ribs, underdeveloped lungs, prominent forehead, small chin and cleft palate.
+Achondrogenesis type II (Langer-Saldino type) is characterized by a narrow chest, abnormally small or short bones in the arms and/or legs, thin ribs, underdeveloped lungs, small chin and cleft palate.
 Bone formation is abnormal in the spine and pelvis.
 Abnormal accumulation of fluid may occur (hydrops fetalis) and the abdomen may be enlarged.

-Achondrogenesis type IA and type IB, are autosomal recessive genetic conditions.
+The gene mutations that cause achondrogenesis type IA and type IB are inherited in an autosomal recessive manner.
 Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
 If an individual receives one normal gene and one gene for the disease, the person is a carrier for the disease but usually will not show symptoms.
 The risk for two carrier parents to have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 All individuals carry several abnormal genes.
 Parents who are close relatives (consanguineous) have a higher chance than non-consanguineous parents to carry the same abnormal gene, which increases the risk to have children with a rare recessive genetic disorder.

-Achondrogenesis type 1A is caused by mutations in the TRIP11 gene.
-Achondrogenesis type 1B is caused by mutations in the SLC26A2 gene.
+Achondrogenesis type IA is caused by mutations in the TRIP11 gene.
+Achondrogenesis type IB is caused by mutations in the SLC26A2 gene.
 These two genes are required for the efficient cellular transport of certain cartilage proteins needed to build skeleton and other tissues.
+Mutations of the TRIP11 gene results in deficiency of the Golgi microtubule associated protein 210.
+This protein is found in most cell types of the body.
+The protein product of the SLC26A2 gene is a sulfate transporter that is involved in the proper development and function of cartilage.
+Cartilage is the specialized tissue that serves as a buffer or cushion at joints.
+Most of the skeleton of an embryo consists of cartilage, which is slowly converted into bone.

-Kniest dysplasia is one of several forms of dwarfism that is caused by a change (mutation) in the COL2A1 gene.
-This gene is involved in the production of a particular protein that forms type 2 collagen, which is essential for the normal development of bones and other connective tissue.
-Changes in the composition of type 2 collagen lead to abnormal skeletal growth and, thus, to a variety of dwarfing conditions known as skeletal dysplasias.
+Kniest dysplasia is one of several forms of skeletal dysplasias that are caused by a change (mutation) in the COL2A1 gene.
+This gene is involved in the production of a particular protein that forms collagen type II, which is essential for the normal development of bones and other connective tissue.
+Changes in the composition of collagen type II lead to abnormal skeletal growth and, thus, to a variety of congenital skeletal diseases known as skeletal dysplasias.
 Some of the signs and symptoms of Kniest dysplasia, such as short stature, enlarged knees, and cleft palate, are usually present at birth.
-Other characteristics may not appear for two or three years.
+Other symptoms develop with age.
 (For more information on this disorder, choose "Kniest" as your search term in the Rare Disease Database.)

 Campomelic syndrome is a rare congenital disorder in which multiple anomalies are present.
 It is characterized by bowing and angular shape of the long bones of the legs, especially the tibiae; multiple minor anomalies of the face; cleft palate; other skeletal anomalies such as abnormalities of the shoulder and pelvic area and eleven pairs of ribs instead of the usual twelve; underdevelopment of the trachea; developmental delay in some cases and incomplete development of genitalia in males such that they appear to be females.
 (For more information on this disorder, choose "campomelic" as your search term in the Rare Disease Database.)